 Bhimbetka Rock Shelters

-The Bhimbetka rock shelters are located in Raisen District of Madhya Pradesh.
+The Bhimbetka rock shelters are located in the Raisen District of Madhya Pradesh.
 It is 45 km south of Bhopal at the southern edge of the Vindhyachal hills.
-These were shelters for Paleolithic age man for more than 1 lakh years.
+These were shelters for Paleolithic age men for more than 1 lakh years.

 - These sites are the most exclusive Paleolithic sites in India

-- These shelters have many rock cravings and paintings
+- These shelters have many rock carvings and paintings

-It is a world heritage which got included in this list in 1970.
-It was earlier considered a Buddhist site and was later recognized as Paleolithic site by Vishnu Shridhar Wakankar who is now called "father of rock art in India".
+It is a world heritage that got included in this list in 1970.
+It was earlier considered a Buddhist site and was later recognized as a Paleolithic site by Vishnu Shridhar Wakankar who is now called the "father of rock art in India".

 Holocene: Mesolithic Age

-- It was a Transitional Phase between Paleolithic & Neolithic Age
+- It was a Transitional Phase between the Paleolithic & Neolithic Age

 - People started to live on hunting, fishing & food gathering

-- People also learnt to live on domesticated animals at later stage of this age
+- People also learned to live on domesticated animals at a later stage of this age

-Rock Paintings from Paleolithic & Mesolithic age have been found at Bhimbetka caves (Painted birds, animals & humans).
+Rock Paintings from the Paleolithic & Mesolithic ages have been found at Bhimbetka caves (Painted birds, animals & humans).

 Holocene: Neolithic Age

-The time period of this age was from 5000 to 1800 BC and the people of this era learnt about cultivation of plants & domestication of animals.
-Earliest evident of Neolithic culture have been found at Mehragarh on bank of river Bolan (Baluchistan) 7000 BC which shows the beginning of agriculture and domestication of animals.
+The time period of this age was from 5000 to 1800 BC and the people of this era learned about the cultivation of plants & domestication of animals.
+The earliest evidence of Neolithic culture has been found at Mehrangarh on the bank of river Bolan (Baluchistan) 7000 BC which shows the beginning of agriculture and domestication of animals.

 Pottery appeared in this era where Black burnished ware & Course Grey ware pottery were used for cooking.
 Important places of this era are Gufkral (Cave of Potters) & Burzahom (Place of Birch).
 One of the special features of the Burzahom was Dog burial with the master.